Iceberg Slim

-Robert Beck (born Robert Lee Maupin or Robert Moppins Jr.; August 4, 1918 – April 30, 1992), better known as Iceberg Slim, was a former American pimp who later became a writer.
-Beck's novels were adapted into films.
+Robert Beck (born Robert Lee Maupin or Robert Moppins Jr.; August 4, 1918 – April 28, 1992), better known as Iceberg Slim, was an American pimp who later became a writer.
+Beck's 1967 memoir, Pimp: The Story of My Life, sold very well, mainly among Black audiences.
+By 1973, it had been reprinted 19 times and had sold nearly 2 million copies.
+He also wrote novels such as Trick Baby.

 Early life

-Robert Maupin was born in Chicago, Illinois.
+Maupin was born in Chicago, Illinois.
 He spent his childhood in Milwaukee, Wisconsin, and Rockford, Illinois, until he returned to Chicago.
-When his mother was abandoned by his father, she established a beauty shop and worked as a domestic to support both of them in Milwaukee.
+When his mother was abandoned by his father, she established a beauty shop and worked as a domestic hairstylist to support both of them in Milwaukee.
 In his autobiography, Maupin expressed gratitude to his mother for not also abandoning him.
 She earned enough money working in her salon to give her son the privileges of a middle-class life such as a college education, which at that time was difficult for the average person.

-Slim attended Tuskegee University in Tuskegee, Alabama, but having spent time in the "street culture", he soon began bootlegging and was expelled as a result.
+Slim attended Tuskegee University in Tuskegee, Alabama, but having spent time in street culture, he soon began bootlegging and was expelled as a result.
 After his expulsion, his mother encouraged him to become a criminal lawyer so that he could make a legitimate living while continuing to work with the street people he was so fond of, but Maupin, seeing the pimps bringing women into his mother's beauty salon, was far more attracted to the lifestyle of money and control over women that pimping provided.

-Pimp
+Pimp activity

 According to his memoir, Pimp, Slim started pimping at 18 and continued until age 42.
 The book claims that during his career he had over 400 women, both black and white, working for him.
 He said he was known for his frosty temperament and for staying calm in emergencies, which, combined with his slim build, earned him the street name Iceberg Slim.
 When verbal instruction and psychological manipulation failed to keep the women compliant, he beat them with wire hangers; in his autobiography he concedes he was a ruthless, vicious man.

 Slim had been connected with several other well-known pimps, one of them Albert "Baby" Bell, a man born in 1899 who had been pimping for decades and had a Duesenberg and a bejeweled pet ocelot.
 Another pimp, who had gotten Slim hooked on cocaine, went by the name of "Satin" and was a major drug figure in the eastern part of the country.